rdavisual/ReactNative102/README.md

 # ReactNative102
-Repository for the first workshop in react-native
+Repository for the second workshop in react-native: Components

 ## Getting Started.
 React Native Tools
 Follow the instructions in the [react native website](https://facebook.github.io/react-native/docs/getting-started.html),